isphus1973/isphus1973.github.io/src/content/blog/calculating-a-distribution-of-a-function-of-random-variables.md

 ---
-title: "Calculating a distribution of a function of random variables"
+title: "Calculating the Distribution of a Function of Random Variables"
-description: "Although I am a physicist, I have no prior advanced course in statistics.
-However, I have faced many situations in my work where I have needed to deal with random variables.
-This has led me to be interested in the use of the Dirac delta function to model the distribution of a function of a set of random variables."
+description: "Although I am a physicist, I have never taken an advanced course in statistics.
+However, I have faced many situations in my work where I needed to deal with random variables.
+This has led me to become interested in the use of the Dirac delta function to model the distribution of a function of a set of random variables."
 pubDate: "2023-07-17"
 heroImage: "../../assets/blog-placeholder-3.jpg"
 ---

-Although I am a physicist, I have no prior advanced course in statistics.
-However, I have faced many situations in my work where I have needed to deal with random variables.
-This has led me to be interested in the use of the Dirac delta function to model the distribution of a function of a set of random variables.
+Although I am a physicist, I have never taken an advanced course in statistics.
+However, I have faced many situations in my work where I needed to deal with random variables.
+This has led me to become interested in the use of the Dirac delta function to model the distribution of a function of a set of random variables.

 The Dirac delta, represented as $\delta(x)$, is a generalized function that has the nice property: